mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 # On the need for theory...
 - Greenhill and Gray (2005) write: "many expansion scenarios are little more than plausible narratives.
 A common feature of these narratives is the assertion that a particular line of evidence (archaeological, linguistic, or genetic) is 'consistent with' the scenario.
 'Consistent with' covers a multitude of sins."
-- Regressions and Spatial Econometrics - Leave me wondering what the DGP is...
+- Regressions and Spatial Econometrics (again)- What's the DGP?

 ---
 # So why believe the AAH (or not)?